MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/enrichment-experian.md

 ---
-title: "Enrichment of with the third-party enrichment Experian in Dynamics 365 Customer Insights | Microsoft Docs"
+title: "Enrichment with the third-party enrichment Experian in Dynamics 365 Customer Insights | Microsoft Docs"
 description: "General information about the Experian third-party enrichment in Customer Insights." ms.date: 09/17/2020 ms.reviewer: kishorem